-There are many sports, social and recreation opportunities available in the community for children and young adults with disabilities and their families.
-These are some of the programs available but there are many more that are not listed here.
+Every day there are more recreational, sports, social, and summer camp opportunities accessible to children and young adults with disabilities and their families.
+Some of them are listed here for you.
 PACER does not endorse or specifically recommend any of these programs and all information is subject to change.
 Please contact individual sources for the most current information.

 Accessible Outdoor Spaces